Michaelvidal305/Defense_companies/README.md

 # 🛡️ Global Defense Companies Analysis

 ## 📌 Project Overview
-This project analyzes the Top 100 Defense Companies (2023) using data from SIPRI, combined with a country‑level geopolitical classification dataset.
+This repository analyzes the Top 100 Defense Companies (2023) using SIPRI data, enriched with:

+  - **Country‑level geopolitical classifications** (G7, G20, NATO, EU, income level, continent)

+  - **Historical stock price data** for publicly listed defense companies

-The goal is to explore:
+The goal is to build a **full SQL‑driven analytics workflow** that answers:

+  - Which countries dominate global defense revenue?

-  - Global distribution of defense contractors
+  - How concentrated is the defense industry?

-  - Arms revenue trends
+  - Which companies grew the fastest year‑over‑year?

+   - How do geopolitical alliances correlate with defense presence?

-  - Country‑level defense industry characteristics
+   - How do income levels relate to defense industry participation?
-  - G7 / G20 / NATO / EU participation
-  - Regional and economic segmentation
-  - Year‑over‑year ranking changes

-This repository is structured for data analysis, visualization, and future modeling.
+   - How do defense companies perform in the stock market over time?

+This project is designed to showcase **data cleaning, SQL exploration, KPI creation, and analytical storytelling.**

+## 📁Repository Structure

+MLB_Batting_stats/
+│── 📂 Dataset/              # Raw MLB batting data
+│── 📂 cleaned_dataset/      # Cleaned CSVs after SQL processing
+│── 📂 Data_exploration/     # SQL scripts, joins, lookup tables
+│── 📂 visuals/              # Plots, charts, exports
+│── 📄 README.md             # Project documentation

 ## 📁 Datasets Included